TanStack/table/docs/overview.md

 ## Headless

 As it was mentioned extensively in the [Intro](./guide/introduction) section, TanStack Table is **headless**.
 This means that it doesn't render any DOM elements, and instead relies on you, the UI/UX developer to provide the table's markup and styles.
-This is a great way to build a table that can be used in any UI framework, including React, Vue, Solid, Svelte, Qwik, and even JS-to-native platforms like React Native!
+This is a great way to build a table that can be used in any UI framework, including React, Vue, Solid, Svelte, Qwik, Angular, and even JS-to-native platforms like React Native!

 ## Core Objects and Types